AarambhDevHub/pingora-waf/CONTRIBUTING.md

 ### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at **security@aarambhdevhub.com**.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at **[Contact via GitHub Issues]**.
 All complaints will be reviewed and investigated promptly and fairly.

 ## 🤝 How Can I Contribute?